ngaynor/User_Sign-Up_and_Login_Form_created_with_Python/README.md

     - If the username was not found in the file:
       - Display the statement "Username does not exist.
 Please create an account"

-Then I design up the sign up function.
+Then I design the sign up function.
   - Needed to take 2 inputs, newName and newPassword
   - Ask the user to input their username
   - Check to see if the username already exists in the Credentials.txt file